Graphics-Group/Covid-19-visualizations/README.md

 the spread.

-On April 27, Gov. Reynolds announced a partial re-opening of 77 counties; here is how these groups
+On April 27, Gov. Reynolds announced a partial re-opening of 77 counties, effective May 1; here is how these groups of counties
 compare:

 <img src="ijlyttle/03-Plots_files/figure-gfm/iowa-reopen-cases-1.png" width="864" />